DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 Jan 01, 0001

 On Jan 01, 0001 MyApp will be transitioning from the Big Bang Integrated Track to the Big Bang Maintained Track.
-Please note that this means while the Big Bang team will still provide updates to this package and test it deployed in isolation (with wrapper in Big Bang Core), they will not: test it with the rest of Big Bang (including on demand and nightly k8s distribution specific tests), test it in production-like environments, or include it as a direct option in the Big Bang chart.
+Please note that this means while the Big Bang team will still provide updates to this package and test it deployed in isolation, they will not: test it with the rest of Big Bang (including on demand and nightly k8s distribution specific tests), test it in production-like environments, or include it as a direct option in the Big Bang chart.
 This will also limit the support the Big Bang team will be able to provide for this package to its deployment in isolation.

 A migration document will be provided to help users move from the Big Bang Integrated Track to the Big Bang Maintained Track in the project repository.